David Duke Jr.: Personal life

 Duke is the son of David and Sharon Duke.
 He has two brothers, Sean and Jordan.
 His parents are Liberian refugees who escaped from war-torn Liberia before reuniting in Providence.

+In 2023, Duke dedicated a feeding hall in Liberia through his foundation, The David Duke Jr. Foundation, to help feed underprivileged children.

+In 2025, Duke married his longtime girlfriend, Kayla Lopez, in Paris.